-- To ensure the provision of the highest possible quality care and outcomes to fostered children in a physically safe and emotionally secure family home - To meet the fostered child's individual needs and enable the best possible outcomes, in accordance with their care plan - To have 24-hour support for foster carers and fostered children 365 days a year - To value diversity and promote equality, by recognising the importance of fostered children's ethnic origin, religion, cultural and linguistic background; and to consider fully their gender, sexuality and any disability they may have - To develop the fostered child's sense of identity and self-worth - To promote the fostered child's health and wellbeing, including their physical, mental and emotional welfare - To promote the fostered child's educational attendance, achievement, attainment, with the aim of their potential being reached - To promote and support the fostered child's important relationships, to include agreed contact with their family and friends, in accordance with their care plan - To prepare fostered children for age appropriate independence - To seek the views, wishes, opinions, and aspirations, of fostered children and to promote participation alongside, their families and foster carers - To facilitate learning opportunities to foster carers that enables them to develop their skills, knowledge, and understanding to better meet the needs of the fostered children they are caring for - To offer foster placements that carefully consider and match the needs of the fostered child to the foster carer's skills and experience - To support the stability of foster placements and minimising the damaging effects of unplanned endings for fostered children and foster families - To maintain the skill and knowledge base of staff, managers and foster panel members by providing effective training and staff development programmes - To monitor and review agency policies, procedures and practice on a regular basis - To use experience, best practice, and research to inform practice
+• To ensure the provision of high-quality care to children and young people in a safe family setting • To meet the individual child's particular needs and promote their best interests, in accordance with the care plan • To have 24-hour support for carers, children/young people • To value diversity and promote equality, by recognising the importance of a child's ethnic origin, religion, cultural and linguistic background; and to consider fully a child's gender, sexual orientation, and any disability they may have • To develop the child's sense of identity and self-worth To promote the child's health and well-being, including their physical, mental and emotional welfare To promote educational achievement and attainment • To promote and support agreed contact with the child's family and friends, in accordance with the care plan • To prepare children and young people for adult life • To seek the views and opinions of children and promote participation alongside, their families and carers. • To provide accessible training that enables carers to develop their skills and knowledge so as to better meet the needs of children placed with them • To offer foster carers that carefully match the particular needs of the child to the carer's skills and experience. • To regularly review the stability of children minimising the potential for breakdown and poor outcomes for children • To maintain the skill and knowledge base of staff, managers and panel members by providing effective training and staff development programmes • To monitor and review agency policies, procedures and practice on a regular basis • Use research to inform practice